Skip to content

 CATIE Harm Reduction Fundamentals Video Series Link: Harm Reduction Fundamentals Video Series

-Where to get Naloxone in Renfrew County and District
+Where to get harm reduction supplies in Renfrew County and District

 Click here to find the most recent opioid-related morbidity and mortality data including emergency department visits, hospitalizations and deaths: Interactive Opioid Tool